-Kenyon's library collections and our collection development practices are attuned to Kenyon's overall educational mission as an undergraduate, liberal arts college.
+Kenyon's library collection development practices are attuned to Kenyon's overall educational mission and values as an undergraduate, liberal arts college.
 Our collection development practices are flexible and encourage creative ways of meeting Kenyon's information needs.
 We are prepared to meet new collection management challenges, anticipate future needs, and take advantage of promising opportunities as they present themselves.

-We are building a strong, coherent, balanced, dynamic and versatile library collection.
-We provide support for a diverse curriculum including all majors, departments, and programs.
-Our collection is a resource for faculty research, but our resources do not allow us to systematically collect at the "research" level.
-We address specific requests for local purchase of research-level materials on a case-by-case basis.
-In addition to supporting the College's formal academic programs, the library provides support for the general academic interests of the Kenyon community.
+We are building a strong, versatile library collection, which helps to foster diverse communities, examine inequitable systems, and develop inclusive practices for teaching, learning, and research support.
+We provide support for the current curriculum to include all majors, departments, and programs.
+Our collection is a resource for faculty research, but our materials budget does not allow us to systematically collect at the "research" level.
+We accept specific requests for local purchase of research-level materials on a case-by-case basis.
+In addition to supporting the College's formal academic programs, the library provides resources for the general academic interests of the Kenyon community.

-Librarians and faculty share responsibility for developing the library collection.
+Librarians are responsible for developing the library collection but rely on faculty to help in this endeavor.
 Librarians coordinate their efforts to ensure that the library collects to meet the needs of the college as a whole, and the individual departments.
 Faculty and librarians in different departments may collaborate on collection development in different ways, depending on the needs of the discipline and the resources available.

 Kenyon is fortunate that our collection does not exist in isolation but as a subset of the larger OhioLINK collection, which spans almost all the academic libraries in Ohio.
-This enables Kenyon patrons to have quick, practical access to a wide variety of materials beyond our local collection.
-Our membership in OhioLINK also helps provide access to many electronic books, journals, and databases.
+This enables Kenyon patrons to have quick, practical access to a wide variety of materials beyond our local collection, increasing the depth and breadth of available resources and perspectives.
+Our membership in OhioLINK also helps provide access to many electronic books, journals, and databases we would not otherwise be able to afford.
 This collaborative effort informs all of our collection work.

 The library collects a broad spectrum of resources in a variety of formats.
 The formats collected include printed books, periodicals, sound recordings, video recordings, maps, microforms, and various electronic resources.
 The primary criterion for selecting any item is its relevance to Kenyon's teaching mission.
 When we evaluate information resources we consider their content, cost, accessibility, and viability.
 The library collects primarily English language materials, but also collects in other languages as required by the curriculum.

-The library assesses the usefulness, relevance, and condition of its physical collection on a continuing basis to ensure that we make the best use of the available space and provide a dynamic, relevant and effective collection in support of the curriculum.
+The library regularly assesses the usefulness, relevance, and condition of its collection to ensure that we make the best use of the available budget and space to provide a dynamic, relevant and effective collection in support of the curriculum.
+(Updated March 2023)

 The purpose of this statement is to establish written management guidelines for the continuing growth and maintenance of Kenyon’s Digital Collections.
 This policy is intended to provide a general framework by which current and future Digital Collection decisions can be made.
 By articulating our collection goals and policies, we help ensure that the Digital Collections support the needs and interests of the Kenyon community.
 This document is designed to be dynamic and flexible and we rely on input from faculty, students, administrators, and librarians to provide recommendations and suggestions on our strategies.
 As Kenyon’s information needs and the nature of the Digital Collections develop and change, we expect this document to evolve.
 Ultimately, we hope it will provide structures and procedures for reviewing, interpreting, and implementing policies and integrating new submissions to our Digital Collections.